FBW32/38-PB-objects-pt1/README.md

 ➞ [["cats", 1], ["dogs", 2], ["turtles", 4]]

 **3. List Properties.**
-Create a function that lists the properties of a javascript object.
+Create a function that returns an array of **properties** of a javascript object.
 * Example
 ```javascript
 let student = {